lvk/Unitale/README.md

 ##Licenses

-Unitale is released under the GNU General Public License 3.0, and can be found at UNITALE_LICENSE.
+Unitale is released under the GNU General Public License 3.0.
 We are using MoonSharp as our Lua interpreter, written by Marco Mastropaolo.
 The binary is included in /Assets/Plugins.
 License details in MOONSHARP_LICENSE.